Churro stuffed French toast coated in cinnamon sugar, topped with syrup.

 FAQs

-4. How do I prevent the filling from leaking out?
+How can I prevent the filling from leaking out while cooking?

 Conclusion